-Cascade Christian Schools is an interdenominational school system serving families with child care through grade twelve, on six campuses in Pierce County.
+Cascade Christian Schools is an interdenominational school system serving families with child care through grade twelve, on multiple campuses in Pierce County.

 Dedicated to helping students explore and discover their God-given potential, Cascade Christian School is a place students are provided with excellent academics, athletics and arts, character development and leadership training opportunities, and are encouraged to cultivate a personal relationship with Jesus Christ.

 Want to know more?

 First Day of School: Tuesday, September 5Thanksgiving Break: Thursday and Friday, November 23-24Christmas Break: Monday, December 18 through Monday, January 1 (Return to school on Tuesday, January 2)Spring Break: Monday, April 9 through Friday, April 13Last day of School K-11: June 15, 2017